Specialty Pharmacy Prescription Services

 In order to ship prescriptions the same day, you need to submit a refill by 1:00 pm EST.

-If you are currently filling your specialty medications at another specialty pharmacy and you would like to transfer your care to the D-H Specialty Pharmacy, please call us at (855) 280-3893 and provide the name and number of the other pharmacy.
+If you are currently filling your specialty medications elsewhere and you would like to transfer your care to the D-H Specialty Pharmacy, please call us at (855) 280-3893.
+Please provide the name and number of your current specialty pharmacy.
 Our staff will transfer in the prescription and contact you when it is ready.
-We can also provide your other maintenance medications should you prefer to fill at D-H Pharmacy.
-Please ask a member of our staff for assistance.
+We can also fill your other long-term medications as well.

-When we receive your prescription one of our pharmacists will contact you to review:
+One of our pharmacists will contact you to review your medication:

 - How your medication works